-Poland’s economy grew 4.7% year-on-year in unadjusted terms in the first quarter of this year, supported by strong domestic demand, according to a revised estimate released by the Statistical Institute (GUS) on 31 May.
-The first-quarter outturn surpassed both analysts’ expectations and the preliminary estimate which projected a 4.6% annual expansion, although it was slightly down from Q4 2018’s 4.9% increase.
-On a quarter-on-quarter basis, growth jumped to 1.5% in seasonally-adjusted terms (Q4 2018: +0.5% quarter-on-quarter seasonally-adjusted), an over one-year high.
+Poland’s economy grew 4.5% year-on-year in unadjusted terms in the second quarter of this year, according to a revised estimate released by Poland’s Statistical Institute (GUS) on 30 August.
+The second-quarter outturn surpassed both analysts’ expectations and the preliminary estimate which projected a 4.4% annual expansion, although it was slightly down from Q1’s 4.7% increase nonetheless.
+On a quarter-on-quarter basis, growth decelerated to 0.8% in seasonally-adjusted terms (Q1: +1.4% quarter-on-quarter seasonally-adjusted).

 Poland - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.

 Poland GDP Chart

 |Bond Yield||1.89||-0.30 %||Sep 04|

 |Stock Market||56,176||-1.13 %||Sep 04|